crisog/railway-sdk/README.md

 ## Error Handling

+- Generated operations resolve to `ResultAsync<TData, GraphQLRequestError>`.
+The `Err` variant includes `GraphQLRequestError` (or subclasses such as `NetworkError`, `NotFoundError`, `PermissionError`, `ValidationError`).
-- Transport or GraphQL-level failures throw `GraphQLRequestError`.
-Inspect `error.response`, `error.body`, or `error.rawBody` for more details.
+- Inspect `error.response`, `error.body`, or `error.rawBody` on the error instance for full context.
-- Missing or empty tokens throw `MissingTokenError`.
+- Missing or empty tokens still throw `MissingTokenError` during client construction.

-- The low-level helpers propagate any other runtime errors (JSON parsing, fetch failures, abort signals).
+## Response Utilities

+The SDK ships a few helpers that build on `neverthrow` results:

+- `unwrapField(result, 'field')` – ensures the top-level field exists before returning it.
+- `unwrapArray(result, 'field')` – validates the field is an array.
+- `unwrapNested(result, ['path', 'to', 'field'])` – walks nested objects safely.

+All helpers preserve the original error type when the upstream result is `Err`, and produce a `ResponseFieldError` when the requested field is missing.

 ## Code Generation Workflow